-There was a time when paintings were pretty and fresh things to create, in the same way that Flash animations and Websites are today.
-But there is still a way to paint amazing pictures.
-Here are the rules of the "Neen Dogma of Painting":
+There was a time, when paintings were pretty and fresh things to create as Flash animations and Websites are today.
+There's still a way to paint amazing pictures though.
+Here are the rules of my " Dogma of Painting":

 10. Make copies of your most important paintings and permit to other to copy them.
 All important painters of the past were making copies and that's why their work has survived today.

 Commissioned by FrancescoBonami.comread in Italian